amangoyal018/stellar-ledger/README.md

-# Paisa-Vasooli
+# Stellar Ledger

-Paisa Vasooli is a website built with the MERN stack to help you manage and track your expenses.
+Stellar Ledger is a website built with the MERN stack to help you manage and track your expenses.
 This project was made during the Codesangam 2023 Event conducted by CC Club MNNIT Allahabad, the topic being "Thoth's Steller Ledger"

 ## Features